kevin11h/12-ideas-in-12-hours-a-day/README.md

 2. in the land of the blind, the one-eyed man is king.
 Even someone with limited abilities or opportunities is dominant over, and considered special by, those who have even fewer abilities and opportunities; the value of any ability depends on its commonness.
 3. WorKing => Word King
 4. GlassesFetish Magazine
+5. Dear Our Lord Jesus Christ Deliver us from Sin - Destroy the demons of deception, delusion and depravity within me.
+Amen
+6.